Content Creation vs. Content Curation: Why Your Small Business Should Be Doing Both

 While a good amount of content should absolutely be created by your brand, you can take advantage of relevant third-party content that already exists.
 This tactic is called content curation.
 Curating content can save time, builds meaningful relationships and involves your brand in relevant conversations.

 Content curation sounds awesome, right?
 Right!
-Let’s get down to what content curation is and differentiate it from creating.
+Let’s get down to the strategy behind how to curate content.

 Content Creation vs. Content Curation